chrisfield/redux-formkit/stories/introduction/README.md

 ---

-#### A One Field Form
+#### Try it out
 Enter values in the field on the left and see the changes to the state shown on the right.
-Then have a look at the code snippet and the explanation.
+Then have a look at the code snippet read about some key `redux-formkit` concepts.

 <!-- STORY -->